Lmercadom/cmpt-732-galv-project/README.md

-# Helping newly aspiring restaurant owners to navigate the restaurant space using the Yelp Dataset.
+# Helping aspiring restaurant owners to navigate the restaurant space using the Yelp Dataset.
 The aim of the project is to provide valuable insights to aspiring restaurant owners to set up their restaurant in such a way that it increases their probability of success.
 This is based on three key pieces of information: the most influential features that determine high restaurant ratings, location distribution of their competitors, and customers' experiences of those through review sentiment mining.

 # Code Set up